Sobhangh/IDP-Z3/docs/API.rst

 The ``IDP`` class exposes the following methods:

 parse(file_or_string)
-    This class method parses the :ref:`IDP program<IDP>` in the file or string.
+    This class method parses the :ref:`IDP source file<IDP>` in the file or string.

 get_blocks(names)
     This instance method returns the list of blocks whose names are given in a comma-separated string.

+execute()
+    This instance methods executes the `main()` procedure block in the IDP source file.